boozook/playdate/api/fs/README.md

 High-level interface to file-system on-top of `playdate-sys` crate.

-⚠️ Until the version `0.3` API is unstable and can be changed partially.
+⚠️ Prior to the version `0.3` API is unstable and can be changed without deprecation period.